tickets

 Getting here by train:

 Nearest stations are Uckfield and Lewes.
 Uckfield is closer to site than Lewes, although both stations are the same distance from London (roughly 70 minutes).
 Brighton to Lewes is 15 minutes.
-If there is enough interest a shuttle bus can be arranged to pick people up at specific times.

 Please note that public transport is limited in the area.
 Buses into Lewes run Monday – Friday 5 times a day only.
 Local taxi services are also available if you can't make any of the above times and the address to give the taxi driver is: Common Ln, Laughton, Lewes BN8 6BY.